Chrysler Town & Country (1941–1988): 1974–1977

 For 1975, changes were few, and most were shared across the entire US industry, including Chrysler.
 Those lower rolling resistance radial-ply tires became standard equipment, in size LR78x15 for the Town and Country.
 Every Chrysler was equipped with an exhaust system catalytic converter for the first time, requiring unleaded gasoline to run properly.
 The 400 cu.in.
 2BBL V8 engine returned as a fuel economy alternative to the still standard 440 engine.
 And, as a minor appearance upgrade for all Chrysler models: Lower instrument panels, steering columns, and steering wheels became color-coordinated, rather than the previous black finish.

 1975 was a year of product line consolidation for Chrysler.
 The Imperial marque was discontinued.
 No longer a separate model, but a highly trimmed Chrysler, the Imperial could not compete effectively with Cadillac, Lincoln, or premium European brands.
 The Imperial's unique trim (the waterfall grille, concealed headlamps, extended rear fenders, vertical tail lamps, and "lose pillow" upholstery seating) became the 1976 New Yorker Brougham.
 Similarly, what had been New Yorker interior and exterior trim became the 1976 Newport Custom.
 The Town and Country continued unchanged inside and out.
 It remained as large and well equipped as ever, but the market's interest in giant luxury station wagons was waning.

 1977 would be the last year of Chrysler Town and Country as a traditional American full-sized premium station wagon.
+Additionally, the 1977 Town and Country, like the Plymouth and Dodge full size wagons, were not sold in California or high altitude regions due to emissions regulations.
 Both GM and Ford would downsize and continue traditional big wagons, thru the 1980s for Ford, and into the 1990s for GM.
-But at Chrysler, the beloved Town and Country moniker would take on new roles in new market segments.
+But at Chrysler, the C-body's replacement, the R-body, would only be offered as a four-door sedan, and the beloved Town and Country moniker would take on new roles in new market segments.